 Why visit the Ordesa y Monte Perdido National Park?

-At the park, enjoy many activities such as mountain climbing, trekking to lush waterfalls, wildlife watching, and camping.
+At the park, enjoy many mountain climbing activities, trekking to lush waterfalls, wildlife watching, and camping.
 It’s a great weekend trip from Barcelona or Zaragoza.

 Some facts about this park in the Pyrenees